 Through the Green Schools Quest, the U.S. Green Building Council-Missouri Gateway Chapter challenges public and private schools in Missouri and southern Illinois to devise and implement, with the help of Green Mentors, the most creative, effective and no or low cost sustainable practices for their schools.
 Each school forms a Green Team, which may be a single classroom, a grade level, an entire school, or a student club.
-Each team selects a low or no cost sustainability project to begin in October and conclude in mid-March.
+Each team selects a low- or no-cost sustainability project to begin in October and conclude in mid-March.
 Participating schools have the opportunity and flexibility to engage in projects fitting their schools' unique needs and resources.
-With the help of their mentor, each Green Team documents their impact during the project and submits their project's process and impact at the conclusion of the Ouest for judging by an impartial panel.
-Cash awards and trophies are presented to three participants in each category: Elementary, Middle, and High School.
-Five additional awards will be presented across the categories: Rookie of the Year (new to the GSO), Sustainability Champion (3 or more years of GSQ participation), Focus of the Year (Focus is Community Engagement.
-Registration for both schools and mentors for the 2018-19 Green Schools Ouest closes September 2018.
+With the help of their mentor, each Green Team documents their impact during the project and submits their project's process and impact at the conclusion of the Quest for judging by an impartial panel.
+Cash awards and trophies are presented to 3 participants in each category: Elementary, Middle, and High School.
+Additional awards will be presented across the categories: Rookie of the Year (new to the GSQ), Sustainability Champion (3 or more years of GSQ participation), Focus of the Year (Focus is Community Engagement).
+Registration for both schools and mentors for the 2019-20 Green Schools Quest closes September 2019.
 For more information on this free program, visit usgbc-mogateway.org/green-school-quest/